-On March 7, 2017, BeiGene HK, a wholly-owned subsidiary of the Company, and Guangzhou GET Technology Development Co., Ltd. ("GET"), entered into a definitive agreement to establish a commercial scale biologics manufacturing facility in Guangzhou, Guangdong Province, PRC.
+In March 2017, BeiGene HK, a wholly-owned subsidiary of the Company, and Guangzhou GET Technology Development Co., Ltd. (now Guangzhou High-tech Zone Technology Holding Group Co., Ltd.) ("GET") entered into a definitive agreement to establish a commercial-scale biologics manufacturing facility in Guangzhou, Guangdong Province, PRC.

-On March 7, 2017, BeiGene HK and GET entered into an Equity Joint Venture Contract (the "JV Agreement").
+In March 2017, BeiGene HK and GET entered into an Equity Joint Venture Contract (the "JV Agreement").
 Under the terms of the JV Agreement, BeiGene HK made an initial cash capital contribution of RMB200,000 and a subsequent contribution of one or more biologics assets in exchange for a 95% equity interest in BeiGene Biologics.
 GET made a cash capital contribution of RMB100,000 to BeiGene Biologics, representing a 5% equity interest in BeiGene Biologics.
-In addition, on March 7, 2017, BeiGene Biologics entered into a contract with GET, under which GET agreed to provide a RMB900,000 loan (the "Shareholder Loan") to BeiGene Biologics (see Note 14).
-BeiGene Biologics is working to establish a biologics manufacturing facility in Guangzhou, through a wholly-owned subsidiary, the BeiGene Guangzhou Factory, to manufacture biologics for the Company and its subsidiaries.
+In addition, on March 7, 2017, BeiGene Biologics entered into a contract with GET, under which GET agreed to provide a RMB900,000 loan (the "Shareholder Loan") to BeiGene Biologics (see Note 12).
+In September 2019, BeiGene Biologics completed the first phase of construction of a biologics manufacturing facility in Guangzhou, through a wholly-owned subsidiary, BeiGene Guangzhou Biologics Manufacturing Co., Ltd. ("BeiGene Guangzhou Factory"), to manufacture biologics for the Company and its subsidiaries.

-On April 11, 2017, BeiGene HK, GET and BeiGene Biologics amended the JV Agreement and the capital contribution agreement, among other things, to adjust the capital contribution schedules and adjust the initial term of the governing bodies and a certain management position.
-On April 13, 2017 and May 4, 2017, BeiGene HK made cash capital contributions of RMB137,830 and RMB2,415, respectively, into BeiGene Biologics.
-The remainder of the cash capital contribution from BeiGene HK to BeiGene Biologics will be paid by April 10, 2020.
-On April 14, 2017, GET made cash capital contributions of RMB100,000 into BeiGene Biologics.
-On April 14, 2017, BeiGene Biologics drew down the Shareholder Loan of RMB900,000 from GET (as further described in Note 14).
+In April 2017, BeiGene HK, GET and BeiGene Biologics amended the JV Agreement and the capital contribution agreement, among other things, to adjust the capital contribution schedules and adjust the initial term of the governing bodies and a certain management position.
+In the second quarter of 2017, BeiGene HK made cash capital contributions of RMB137,830 and RMB2,415, respectively, into BeiGene Biologics.
+The remainder of the cash capital contribution from BeiGene HK to BeiGene Biologics was paid in June 2019.
+In April 2017, GET made cash capital contributions of RMB100,000 into BeiGene Biologics, and BeiGene Biologics drew down the Shareholder Loan of RMB900,000 from GET (as further described in Note 12).

-In the fourth quarter of 2017, BeiGene HK and BeiGene Biologics entered into an Equity Transfer Agreement to transfer 100% of the equity interest of BeiGene Shanghai into BeiGene Biologics.
+In the fourth quarter of 2017, BeiGene HK and BeiGene Biologics entered into an Equity Transfer Agreement to transfer 100% of the equity interest of BeiGene Shanghai to BeiGene Biologics, as required by the JV agreement, such that the CTA holder and MAA holder for tislelizumab in China was controlled by BeiGene Biologics.
 The transfer consideration for the purchased interests under this Equity Transfer Agreement is the fair value of the 100% equity of BeiGene Shanghai appraised by a qualified Chinese valuation firm under the laws of the PRC.
 Upon the transfer of equity in BeiGene Shanghai, BeiGene HK's equity interest in BeiGene Shanghai became 95%.
-As of March 31, 2019, the Company and GET held 95% and 5% equity interests in BeiGene Biologics, respectively.
+As of March 31, 2020, the Company and GET held 95% and 5% equity interests in BeiGene Biologics, respectively.

-As of March 31, 2019, the Company's cash and cash equivalents of \$143,320 and restricted cash of \$23,891 held by BeiGene Biologics to be used to build the commercial scale biologics facility and to fund research and development of the Company's biologics drug candidates in China.
+As of March 31, 2020, the Company had \$83,126 of cash and cash equivalents and \$1,961 of restricted cash held by BeiGene Biologics to be used to build the commercial-scale biologics facility and to fund research and development of the Company's biologics drug candidates in China.